Memphis vs. SMU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 7

 Memphis vs. SMU Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 7

-Sunday's game that pits the No. 15 Memphis Tigers (12-2, 1-0 AAC) against the SMU Mustangs (10-4, 1-0 AAC) at FedExForum has a projected final score of 74-70 (based on our computer prediction) in favor of Memphis, who is slightly favored in this matchup according to our model.
+Sunday's contest that pits the No. 15 Memphis Tigers (12-2, 1-0 AAC) against the SMU Mustangs (10-4, 1-0 AAC) at FedExForum has a projected final score of 74-70 (based on our computer prediction) in favor of Memphis, who is a small favorite in this matchup according to our model.
 Tipoff is at 5:00 PM on January 7.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!